Yingjia-Z/rock-paper-scissors/README.md

 Developed with the OpenSpiel framework to support advanced reinforcement learning and game planning, this agent excels in pattern recognition by maintaining a record of the opponent’s last ten actions.

-This capability enables it to detect patterns and predict future moves, targeting a **93% win rate**.
-See the the [Strategy](Strategy%20of%20MyAgent.pdf) file for a detailed discussion on the agent's strategies.
+This capability enables it to detect patterns and predict future moves, achieving a **93% win rate**.
+See the [Strategy](Strategy%20of%20MyAgent.pdf) file for a detailed discussion on the agent's strategies.

 ## Installation